 Parameter Description Unit Use the drop-down menu to select a unit for receiving the firmware.
-Select All for a units.
-TFTP Server IP FTP Server IP Click the IPv4 or IPv6 radio button to enter the TFTP Server IP Address.
+Select All for all units.
+TFTP Server IP Click the IPv4 or IPv6 radio button to enter the TFTP Server IP Address.
 File Enter the location and name of the Source File.
 Source File Enter the location of the Source File or click the Browse button to navigate to the firmware file for the download.
 Image ID Select an image ID.